s-nlp/inappropriate-sensitive-topics/README.md

 The first version of the datasets was presented at the workshop for Balto-Slavic NLP at EACL-2021 conference.

 [Version2](Version2)

-This repository containes extended and final versions of sensitive topics and appropriateness datasets.
+This repository containes extended and final versions of sensitive topics and inappropriate messages datasets.
-The final vesrion of sensitive topics dataset consists of 33303 samples, final version of appropriateness dataset consists of 163332 samples.
+The final vesrion of sensitive topics dataset consists of 33303 samples, final version of inappropriate messages dataset consists of 163332 samples.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].